Anthony Chau Tin-hang: 612 Humanitarian Relief Fund

 Chau also argued that the 612 Humanitarian Relief Fund, with members such as Cardinal Joseph Zen, should have registered as a society, and that doing so would not infringe on freedom of association.
 In addition, Chau argued that the Societies Ordinance was enacted to safeguard national security.

 Hong Kong 47

 In February 2023, Chau argued of pan-democrats who were trying to win seats in the Legislative Council that "the conspiracy would have been carried out to fruition and the provision of public services essential to the operation and stability of the HKSAR and the livelihoods of the people of the HKSAR would have been gravely affected."

+In May 2023, Chau revealed that the prosecution team would use a common law offence as a basis, which the judges questioned and asked Chau why it took them so long to do so, with one judge saying "You have been sitting on this case for 2.5 years."

 Views

 Bail

 In February 2021, Chau told the Court of Final Appeal that the default position the government should hold is that those suspected of breaking the national security law should not be granted bail.
 The prosecution team also argued that those suspected of breaking the national security law should be denied bail, similar to the way murderers are.